Low frequency signal detection via correlated Ramsey measurements: Theory

-\emph{Dynamical decoupling} --- DD sequences are constructed by embedding $\pi$ pulses in between initialization and readout of the qubit.
+DD sequences are constructed by embedding $\pi$ pulses in between initialization and readout of the qubit.
 These pulses invert the state of the qubit with respect to a specific axis on the Bloch sphere.
 The effect of $M$ $\pi$ pulses on the total accumulated phase can be computed by means of a response function $h_M(t)$, which has a unit absolute value, but changes sign every time a $\pi$ pulse is applied.
-Then, the accumulated phase on the qubit is the convolution of $h_M(t)$ and the external signal $S(t,\a)$ \cite{Cerrillo2021}, yielding
+Then, the accumulated phase on the qubit is the convolution of $h_M(t)$ and the external signal $S(t,\omega,\xi,\varphi)$ \cite{Cerrillo2021}, yielding

 DD sequences create a filter around their characteristic frequency $\omega_{DD} = \pi/\tau$, whose width is inversely proportional to the number of pulses.
 Such a filter effect can be better understood studying the accumulated phase around the maximally sensitive region.
-Expanding Eq.~(\ref{acphasehn}) around $\delta = \omega - \omega_{DD} \ll \omega$ the accumulated phase yields $\Phi_{DD}(T,\a) \sim 2\Phi_R(T,\a)/\pi$, showing that DD is equivalent to a Ramsey sequence in which the qubit frame of reference rotates at similar angular frequency as the target signal.
+Expanding Eq.~(\ref{acphasehn}) around $\delta = \omega - \omega_{DD} \ll \omega$ the accumulated phase yields $\Phi_{DD}(T,\delta,\xi,\varphi) \sim 2\Phi_R(T,\omega,\xi,\varphi)/\pi$, showing that DD is equivalent to a Ramsey sequence if the frequency variable is expressed in the adequate frame of reference i.e. a DD sequence is most sensitive to the slowest frequency component of the noise spectrum as seen by the rotating qubit.
+Conversely, a correlated Ramsey sequence is, effectively, a dynamical decoupling protocol not limited by the frequency matching condition.